 Furthermore, several students choose to pursue and earn two degrees in four years (e.g. B.A.
 Chemistry/B.A.
 Germanic Studies; B.A.
 Chemistry/B.A.
 Drama; B.S.
 Chemistry/B.S.
 Biology; B.S.
 Biochemistry/B.S.
 Neuroscience; B.S.
 Biochemistry/B.S.
 Mathematics).
 Alternatively, students demonstrate their interests by earning minors in several areas.

 High Impact Practices Outside the Classroom

 Research.
 Students can pursue research with preeminent chemists on our faculty, often leading to publications after several semesters of research.
-We encourage our majors to take C409: Chemical Research and G410: Chemical Research Capstone for credit toward graduation.
+We encourage our majors to take X399: Chemical Research and X499: Chemical Research Capstone for credit toward graduation.
 Students can apply for summer support every January for the following summer (applications in the UGO).

-Overseas Study.
-Although out students pursue a rigorous and challenging curriculum with smart decisions, several of our students can fit in an overseas studies opportunity (Office of Overseas Study) either in several weeks over the over the summer or in one semester.
+- Overseas Study.
+Although our students pursue a rigorous and challenging curriculum with smart decisions, several of our students can fit in an overseas studies opportunity (Office of Overseas Study) either in several weeks over the summer or in one semester.

 Service Learning.
 By taking G201: Service Learning in Chemistry, students find fulfilling experiences working within the community to foster interest, knowledge, and appreciation in the sciences.
 Students prepare and execute demonstrations and in-class lessons at the primary and secondary school levels.
 Students learn more about their discipline while providing mentoring for younger students in the community.